rcos/rcos-handbook/docs/community/bylaws.md

 ### Live Demos

 Live demos can provide a way to make otherwise dry talks very engaging, especially in a larger setting.
 However, inappropriate content sent to the live demo may reflect poorly on the speaker and RCOS as a whole.
 Thus, we ask that the audience comply with the Code of Conduct and Bylaws in any content they send to a live demo.
+We also ask that the speaker rehearse live demos in advance and ensure that no sensitive data is visible to users of the live demo.

 ## Large Group
 During our large group sessions, we have the following policies.